wsbctechnicalblog/wsbctechnicalblog.github.io/README.md

 `git checkout -b my-branch`

 Make changes to it (i.e. create a new blog post), add changed files, and commit to your local repo.
 Then push changes to the remote repo, and open a Pull Request.

+## How do I write a blog post for WorkSafeBC Technical Blog?

+It is mandatory that a blog post staets with _meat information_ (i.e. Title, Date, Catgory, Tags, Slug, Author and Summary):

+Title: My super title
+Date: 2020-10-03 10:20
+Category: Software, TDD, etc.
+Tags: software-engineering, dot-net, etc.
+Slug: my-super-post
+Author: Your Name
+Summary: Short version for index and feeds

+For the post body, use markdown (you can also mix markdown with HTML).